 The vast majority of PSHE Education is compulsory.
 There is no right to withdraw from Relationships Education or Health Education.
 You are only able to request that your child is excused from Sex Education, taught outside of the national curriculum for science.
-Sex Education refers to human reproduction, and therefore you have the right to request your child be withdrawn from the RSE lessons that explicitly teach this i.e. the Year 6 lesson with the learning objective: I will know how sexual intercourse leads to human reproduction.
+Sex Education refers to human reproduction, and therefore you have the right to request your child be withdrawn from the RSE lessons that explicitly teach this i.e. The Year 5 lesson with the learning objective: I will know how the process of puberty relates to human reproduction.
+And, the Year 6 lesson with the learning objective: I will know how sexual intercourse leads to human reproduction.

-If you wish for your child to be excused from some or all of the lesson above, please discuss this with Mrs Hudson, making clear which aspects of the programme you do not wish your child to participate in.
+If you wish for your child to be excused from one or both of the lessons above, please discuss this with Mrs Hudson, making clear which aspects you do not wish your child to participate in.
 Following this discussion, if you still wish to withdraw your child, then you must inform the school in writing (using the template in Appendix 4 of our PSHE Education and RSE Policy - a copy of this can also be obtained from the school office), stating your reasons as to why you would like your child withdrawn.